Stuart Park school provides a comprehensive range of support for students including:

 - The Nemarluk classes and

-- The buddy programs that upper primary classes run to make school a fun learning experience for younger children.
+- The buddy programs that all classes are involved in to make school a fun learning experience for all children.

 Literacy and Numeracy Program